LohanRosa/LohanRosa/README.md

 I'm Java Developer now and I started studying the Spring Boot framework.

+I wanna start Angular and React for front-end!

-I'm learning about HTML, CSS, JavaScrips, PHP, MySQL, NodeJS, API's Git and GitHub!
+I'm learning about Front and Back end, API's Git and GitHub!

-Starting to study cloud topics.
+Starting to study cloud topics and dockers too.

 Before that i'm production engineer with MBA in Management.